I'm Gonna Help My Sister FLY

 I’m gonna see my sister fly, coz I’m gonna help my sister to rise

-High Functioning and no longer abused, this is why we march and stand so we can change the narrative in the news
+High Functioning and no longer abused, this is why we march, stand and talk so we can change the narrative in the news

 And Yes, we are going to fly wherever we go, because now the truth to our stories are starting to be told: